 The Occupations and College Access Program (OCAP) is under the broader umbrella of the Aurora College School of Development Studies.
-The OCAP Program provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Childhood Development, and Trades and Apprenticeship.
-The OCAP prepares students to enter the following Trades Programs: Camp Cook and Heavy Equipment Operator (HEO); Fundamentals of Carpentry 1; Fundamentals of Electrical 1; and to write the Trades Entrance exams for Carpentry, Electrician, Heavy Equipment Technician, Housing Maintainer, Oil Heat Systems Technician and Plumber/Gasfitter B.
+The OCAP Program provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Learning and Child Care, and Trades and Apprenticeship.
+OCAP prepares students to enter the following Trades Programs: Camp Cook and Heavy Equipment Operator (HEO); Fundamentals of Carpentry 1; Fundamentals of Electrical 1; and to write the Trades Entrance exams for Carpentry, Electrician, Heavy Equipment Technician, Housing Maintainer, Oil Heat Systems Technician and Plumber/Gasfitter B.

-The OCAP includes a combination of 85% Adult Literacy and Basic Education (ALBE) and 15% Specialty Access Courses.
-The Aurora College School of Developmental Studies has developed ALBE curriculum which includes six levels of study.
+OCAP includes a combination of 85 percent Adult Literacy and Basic Education (ALBE) and 15 percent Specialty Access Courses.
+The Aurora College School of Developmental Studies has developed ALBE curriculum, which includes six levels of study.
 The ALBE Courses in OCAP range from the 130 to 140 levels.

 Courses in this program enable students to learn or relearn skills needed to meet employment, personal or educational goals.
 Participants in the Occupations and College Access Program (OCAP) enroll in a program of study according to their career goals and academic levels.
 Because of this, time spent in the program will vary for each individual.

 Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
 The courses for every Aurora College Career Pathway may not be available at each campus.
 Participants mainly enroll in the program to meet prerequisite entry requirements for Aurora College certificate or trade programs.
-Students may enroll in this program on a full-time or part-time basis through either classroom or distance delivery.
+Students may enroll in this program on a full-time basis through classroom and/or distance delivery.
 Distance delivery of courses may not be available every academic year.